Our team works to strengthen democracy for all voters.

 Eileen Segall

-Eileen Segall is currently a Senior Investment Analyst at Ensemble Capital Management.
-Prior to joining Ensemble, Ms. Segall held various roles, including as a Senior Analyst at Bloomberg Intelligence and Portfolio Manager of Tildenrow Partners, LP, and at Artisan Partners, Nicusa Capital Partners, and Robertson Stephens.
+Eileen Segall has more than 20 years of experience in the financial services industry.
+Her past roles include as a Senior Investment Analyst at Ensemble Capital Management, a Senior Analyst at Bloomberg Intelligence, and various roles at Artisan Partners, Tildenrow Partners, Nicusa Capital and Robertson Stephens.
 She also served for three years on the Board of Directors of On Track Innovations, Ltd., a NASDAQ-listed company, where she was Chair of the Audit Committee and Chair of the Compensation Committee.
 Ms. Segall holds a bachelor’s degree from the Massachusetts Institute of Technology (M.I.T.) in Materials Science and Engineering.

 Kevin Shelley